 Pledged as collateral to the FHLB (including assets backing funding agreements);

-Assets pledged as collateral not captured in other categories; and
+Assets pledged as collateral not captured in other categoriesFN1; and

 Other restricted assets.

+New Footnote 1: Items captured in this category shall include assets reported within the financial statements that are pledged to a counterparty that have not been captured in other categories or within paragraph 23.c.
+Items reported should include, but not be limited to, assets pledged under derivative arrangements.

-The amount and nature of any assets received as collateral, reflected as assets within the reporting entity’s financial statements, and the recognized liability to return these collateral assets, in the general and separate accounts in comparison to total assets and admitted assets.
+The book/adjusted carrying value (BACV) and nature of any assets received as collateral or assets that are held under modified coinsurance or funds withheld reinsurance agreements, reflected as assets within the reporting entity’s financial statements, for which there is a recognized liability to return these collateral assets or for the dedicated use of those assets under the modco/funds withheld agreement, in the general and separate accounts in comparison to total assets and admitted assets.

 Effective Date and Transition

 This statement is effective for years beginning January 1, 2001.
 A change resulting from the adoption of this statement shall be accounted for as a change in accounting principle in accordance with SSAP No. 3—Accounting Changes and Corrections of Errors.
 The guidance in paragraphs 17-22, requiring evaluation and disclosure of substantial doubt about an entity’s ability to continue as a going concern is effective December 31, 2016, and is required for interim and annual reporting periods thereafter.
 Early application is permitted.
 The update to Section 3, Summary Investment Schedule, of Appendix A-001 is effective January 1, 2019.
+Revisions to the restricted asset disclosure to include information on assets held under modified coinsurance and funds withheld reinsurance agreements, and to require the restricted asset disclosure in quarterly financial statements are effective December 31, 2025.